-Discover what a fatal accident claim is together with examples of the most common types of claim in the UK.
+Discover what a fatal accident claim is together with examples of the most common types of fatal injury claim.

 Click to see the types of compensation you can claim and who is entitled to make a claim following death.

-How your solicitor calculates the amount of compensation financial dependants can claim following death of a provider.
+We explain the amount you can claim for the pain in losing a loved one.
+Plus. how your solicitor calculates the amount of compensation financial dependants can claim following death of a provider or a carer.